nodejs/node/doc/contributing/maintaining-V8.md

 4. Checkout a branch off the appropriate _vY.x-staging_ branch (e.g.
    _v6.x-staging_ to fix an issue in V8 5.1).
 5. Run `git node v8 backport a51f429`.
-6. If there are conflicts, `git-node` will wait for you to resolve them.
+6. If there are conflicts, `git-node` will wait for you to resolve them:
-   `git-node` will prompt you to resolve them in another terminal and then enter `RESOLVED`:

 ```console
 $ git node v8 backport a51f429